The Son of the Sheik: Plot

 In his final film performance before his death in 1926, Rudolph Valentino tackles two roles, as a father and his son.
-Ahmed (Rudolph Valentino), the son of an Arab sheik and a kidnapped English gentlewoman (Agnes Ayres), loves local dancing girl Yasmin (Vilma Banky).
-When he slips out of his father's heavily guarded compound to woo her, he is kidnapped and held for ransom by a group of bandits led by Yasmin's father (George Fawcett) and Ghabah (Montagu Love), the Moor to whom she is betrothed.
+Ahmed, the son of an Arab sheik and a kidnapped English gentlewoman, loves local dancing girl Yasmin.
+When he slips out of his father's heavily guarded compound to woo her, he is kidnapped and held for ransom by a group of bandits led by Yasmin's father and Ghabah, the Moor to whom she is betrothed.